Safeguard and protect your files and data for a trillion years...

 Please, before uploading any files, verify the site certificate by clicking the padlock next to the browser's address bar!
 We use Let's Encrypt authority to confirm this is Garder.me's certificate.

-As a result of using our cybersecurity and encryption algorithms, your data is encrypted, fully protected, and kept secret from prying eyes!
+As a result of using our cybersecurity and encryption algorithms, your files and data are encrypted, fully protected, and kept private!

-You can use Garder's data protection to increase your cybersecurity in various ways: to encrypt, protect and secure data, to transfer data, to ensure a high level of data privacy, to create data backups or long-term data archives, etc.
+You can use Garder.me data security protection to increase your cybersecurity protection in various ways: to encrypt, protect and secure files and data, to ensure a high level of data security and privacy, to create data backups or long-term data archives, etc.

-The safety and privacy of your data drive our commitment to constant innovation and improvement!
+The safety and privacy of your files and data drive our commitment to constant innovation and improvement!

 Garding your files

 Set a password

 Upload the file(s) you would like to safeguard and protect.
 Wait while we process them.

 Download your Garded file(s) and you're all set!

 unGarding your files